Handymen say these are the smartest home upgrades you can make under $35

 40DIY minor repairs around your house with a tool kit

-"Another tip is to DIY simple projects like painting or minor repairs instead of hiring professionals,” says Vaughn.
+"Another tip is to DIY simple projects like painting or minor repairs instead of hiring professionals,” says Ryan Vaughn, owner of SD Epoxy Floors.
 So many household tasks are simple to execute with a few inexpensive tools and a YouTube video.
 This tool set has all the basics and comes in an easy-to-carry and store case.
 “Just make sure you're comfortable and safe doing the work,” he says.

 41Seal cracks along windows to help ease your energy bills